 - Many youth pitchers have problems with the follow-through, which can be identified by 1) a recoiling action of the throwing arm, or 2) a lack of balance or falling off to one side, or 3) short-arming their throwing arm path of deceleration.
 These all are generally caused by landing on a stiff leg and/or weak abdominal muscles preventing good forward trunk flexion.
 Remember, you want to finish in a flat back position.

-Using video to improve pitching mechanics
+Using video analysis to improve pitching mechanics

 Did you know the human eye can only see about 32 frames per second?